Creative Research and Fashion Practice

 This masters in fashion designing is delivered over eighteen months.
-At the end of the Fashion Design course, you’ll have the opportunity to attend and present your collection at world-renowned fashion events, including London or New York Fashion Week.
+At the end of the Fashion Design course, you’ll have the opportunity to attend and, if selected, present your collection at world-renowned fashion events, including London or New York Fashion Week.
 As well as this, you’ll be skilled at sourcing materials internationally through fabric fairs, agents and manufacturers in Paris and China; the latter being a unique experience within the UK at the postgraduate level.

 You’ll also have the opportunity for extensive international travel to destinations that may include Tokyo, New York, Milan, Paris or Antwerp.
 (All international travel will be subject to successful visa application and current government guidance.)